quipucords/qpc/docs/source/man.rst

 Reports
 --------

 Use the ``qpc report`` command to retrieve a report from a scan.
 You can retrieve a report in a JavaScript Object Notation (JSON) format or in a comma-separated values (CSV) format.
-There are three different types of report that you can retrieve, a *details* report, a *deployments* report, and an *insights* report.
+There are three different types of reports that you can retrieve, a *details* report, a *deployments* report, and an *insights* report.

 Viewing the Details Report